 Children enjoy gathering bark from a tree to create toy boats to race in the river.
-But harvesting tree bark is an adult pursuit as well.
+Harvesting tree bark is an adult pursuit as well.
 The bark of some types of trees is edible, and bark also serves medicinal purposes.
 Read on for information on the many uses for tree bark and tips on how to harvest tree bark.

 Uses for Tree Bark